 What documents do I need?

-For a full list of documentation required, you should check the Slovenian Embassy website as requirements may change.
+The University has a checklist to assist you in collecting the required documents, however for a for a full list of documentation required, you should check the Slovenian Embassy website as requirements may change.

 How do I get to the Embassy?

 Information on how to get to the Slovenian Embassy and a map

 A map of the London Underground is available.

 The nearest underground stations are Westminster and St James’ Park.